 The fact that places like this still exist – where time stands still, and you are enveloped by nature – makes me hopeful and filled to the brim with joy.

 After pulling ourselves from the Fairy Glen, we drove the three hours back home with tired dogs and hundreds of photos to go through.
 While Inverness is gorgeous, this was the Scotland we had been imagining.
 What a place!

-While our first trip out to Isle of Skye was an amazing day – made even more special with our furry friends, we just didn’t feel like we saw everything we wanted to.
+While our first trip out to Isle of Skye was an amazing day – made even more special with our furry friends.
+We just didn’t feel like we saw everything we wanted to.
 So, we decided to plan one more trip after our housesit ended, in hopes of better weather and more time to hike.

 We were already renting a car one way from Inverness to Edinburgh.
 Why not make a few-hour detour to taste that magic again?
 A decision we’ll be thankful we made for years to come.

-After our first visit, these pools were what we were most bummed to have missed.
-And, while not our initial plan, we ended up spending our entire second visit to the Isle here.
+After our first visit to Isle of Skye, these pools were what we were most bummed to have missed.
+And, while not our initial plan, we ended up spending almost our entire second visit at the Fairy Pools.
 It is that wonderful.
 Again, don’t miss the fairy things!

 While we weren’t alone, it certainly felt that way.
 The further we walked, the fewer people we saw.
 And everyone seemed to seek out their own place to enjoy the stunning scenery of the Fairy Pools in Scotland.